netdata/netdata/packaging/DISTRIBUTIONS.md

 - **Auto-detect**: Depends on the programs package dependencies.
 If the required dependencies are covered during compile time, capability is enabled
 - **YES**: This flag imply that the functionality is available for that distribution channel
 - **NO**: That means the availability is a work in progress for netdata, and not available at the moment for that distribution channel.
 We constantly work to provide everything to our users on all possible ways
-- **Runtime-enabled**: This means that the given module or functionality is available and only requires configuration after install to enable it
+- **At Runtime**: This means that the given module or functionality is available and only requires configuration after install to enable it

 ### Core functionality